+- business intelligence

+- data management

+- data science for business

+- artificial intelligence for business

+- business analytics

-- ❖ Applicants should possess a four-year undergraduate degree from a recognized university with a minimum B+ average in the last two full years (or equivalent) of academic work.
-Candidates are also required to have strong quantitative background demonstrated by course work in statistics, math, economics and research methods during undergraduate studies. - ❖ Post degree work experience is recommended but not mandatory. - ❖ Applicants are required to take Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE) and obtain acceptable scores on all measures thereof. - ❖ Proof of English language proficiency if prior studies were not completed in English: Test of English as a Foreign Language (iBT): 100 with minimum component scores of 23 or International English Language Testing System: 7.0 overall with minimum component scores of 6.5.
-Strong applicants whose first language is not English and do not meet the above language requirements may be considered for admission with the condition of completion of the MBA/Specialized Master's Preparation Program offered by the York University English Language Institute. - Completion of the online application including submission of essays, an up-to-date résumé and two references.
+- post-degree work experience is recommended but not mandatory.

+- demonstration of academic ability through high GMAT/GRE are recommended but not required.

+- proof of English language proficiency if prior studies were not completed in English: Test of English as a Foreign Language (iBT): 100 with minimum component scores of 23 or International English Language Testing System: 7.0 overall with minimum component scores of 6.5.
+Strong applicants whose first language is not English and do not meet the above language requirements may be considered for admission with the condition of completion of the MBA/Specialized Master's Preparation Program offered by the York University English Language Institute.

+- completion of the online application including submission of essays, an up-to-date résumé and two references.
-- 45 credits of course work, consisting of:

-- \33 credits of core courses.

-- ❖ 6 credits of an experiential learning course (Analytics Consulting Project) undertaken in terms 2 and 3, and,

-- \ 6 credits of elective courses.
+- ♦ 45 credits of course work, consisting of: - \ 33 credits of core courses, - ♦ 6 credits of an experiential learning course (Analytics Consulting Project) undertaken in terms 2 and 3, and, - 6 credits of elective courses.